-I’m sharing a free printable reading log and planner to help you organize all the books for kids that you want to read.
+I’m sharing a free printable reading log and planner to help you organize all the books for kids that you want to read in the new year.

 Have you ever had a friend tell you about the greatest book they just read to their kids and you think I need to remember that title?
 Then, you forget.
 Happens to me quite often.

-Did you ever dream of documenting all the great read-alouds you share with your family?
+Did you ever dream of documenting all the great read-alouds you share with your class or for families who read with their kids?
 Maybe the first 100 books your child ever heard or the first books he read on his own?
 Me too.

-Would you like to set reading goals for your child or family and actually remember the ones you set when it’s July?
+Would you like to set reading goals for your child, family, or class and actually remember the ones you set when it’s July?
 Yep, been there.

 I’ve got you covered.

 Yep, I’ve created your dream printable reading log and planner.
-And, get this… It’s FREE for YOU.
+And, get this… It’s FREE for YOU for being a newsletter subscriber.
 Think of it as my little gift to help you read more with the kids.

-- Reading Goals– a place to set goals for the week, month, quarter of year
+- Reading Goals– a place to set goals for the week, month, quarter or year

 - Books to Read– jot down all those books that are recommended to you or you read about on blogs